About Filing Online

 - Save time: You only prepare required items, and can start the filing process early.

 - Gain efficiency: No CDs to burn, no paper to copy, and no postage to buy.
 You will receive instant electronic confirmation that we received your report.

-Use the Help Desk through our Online Services for help with technical questions.
+- Use the Help Desk for assistance with technical questions

 - Contact us via email: LGCSFeedback@sao.wa.gov